Princeton–Rutgers rivalry: Football

-Rutgers declares itself the "birthplace of college football" in memory of the November 6, 1869 game between Princeton (then the College of New Jersey) and Rutgers, the first college football game ever played.
+Rutgers declares itself the "birthplace of college football" in memory of the November 6, 1869, game between Princeton (then the College of New Jersey) and Rutgers, the first college football game ever played.
 Rutgers won 6–4.
-However, that game was played using rugby rules, in contrast to the 1875 game between Harvard and Tufts that is considered to be the first college football game played using modern rules.
+However, that game was played using association rules, in contrast to the 1875 game between Harvard and Tufts that is considered to be the first college football game played using modern rules.

 From 1869 to 1980, Princeton and Rutgers played each other 71 times, with Princeton leading the all-time series 53–17–1.
 In this series, 13 games were played at Rutgers and 57 at Princeton.

 As Rutgers invested more resources in its football program in the 1970s in hopes of raising its national prominence, Rutgers dropped Princeton from its 1983 schedule to make room for a stronger opponent.
 For that reason, Princeton Alumni Weekly speculated in 1977 that the Princeton–Rutgers football series could end in the next decade.
 In January 1979, Princeton and Rutgers announced the end of their football series "at the request of Princeton officials, who felt that Rutgers' step toward big‐time football in recent seasons had taken the Scarlet Knights out of the Tigers' desired class of competition."
 After the 1981 season, Princeton football and other Ivy League football programs dropped from Division I-A (now FBS) to Division I-AA (now FCS), due to new NCAA attendance and seating capacity requirements that half of Ivy teams could not meet.
 In contrast, Rutgers remained in Division I-A.

 Game results

 Men's basketball

 As of the 2016–17 season, Rutgers is Princeton's most-played out-of-conference opponent.
-In a series dating back to the 1916–17 season and last played in the 2013–14 season, Princeton has a 75–45 series lead.
+In a series dating back to the 1916–17 season and last played in the 2013–14 season, Princeton has a 76–45 series lead.

 The Princeton Tigers men's basketball began varsity competition in the 1900–01 season, and the Rutgers Scarlet Knights men's basketball team began competition in basketball in the 1906–07 season as the Queensmen, before the mascot became the Scarlet Knights effective in the 1955–56 season.
 Their first head-to-head matchup was on February 22, 1917, a 36–17 win for Princeton.
 The series continued through the 1919–20 season and went on hiatus before resuming for the 1922–23 season then was played annually from the 1926–27 through 1994–95 seasons.

-The February 2, 1976 Princeton–Rutgers matchup had an Associated Press 15th-ranked Princeton hosting a fifth-ranked Rutgers in Jadwin Gym.
+The February 2, 1976, Princeton–Rutgers matchup had an Associated Press 15th-ranked Princeton hosting a fifth-ranked Rutgers in Jadwin Gym.
 In its recap of the game, The New York Times described the Princeton offense: "Down by only 2 points with 11½ minutes to go, Coach Pete Carril of Princeton ordered a weaving, ballhandling slowdown to kill time and set up perfect shots."
 In contrast, Rutgers played a more uptempo offense under head coach Tom Young.
 Then on a 16-game winning streak, Rutgers won 75–62 before a sellout crowd of 7,556, the first sellout at Jadwin in four years.